vanHeemstraPublications/dev-to/articles/et_s_finger_build_by_fritzing_and_aisler_series/et-s-finger-build-by-fritzing-and-aisler-episode-01.md

 description: "Episode 1: A long time ago, a small alien pressed his glowing fingertip against a child’s forehead and left a warmth that never faded.
 We are going to build that finger — a wearable PCB that glows warm amber-red at a touch, breathes like a heartbeat, and fits on your fingertip.
 This is how we plan it, install Fritzing, and begin the journey from the movie screen to your breadboard."
 tags: [fritzing, aisler, electronics, makers]
 cover_image: "https://raw.githubusercontent.com/vanHeemstraPublications/dev-to/main/images/et-finger-episode-01.png"
-series: "E.T.’s Finger by Fritzing and Aisler"
+series: "E.T.’s Finger build by Fritzing and Aisler"
 canonical_url: ""
 organization: "the-software-s-journey"
 part: 1